Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 ##### Window Streaming Buffer Config

 The `FFTrows_graph` graph performs the `MAT_COLS` point FFT and runs for the `MAT_ROWS` number of iterations.
 For the `FFTcols_graph` graph, increase the `TP_WINDOW_VSIZE` to `MAT_COLS` instead of `MAT_ROWS,` and it does `MAT_ROWS` point FFT, but runs for `MAT_ROWS` number of iterations instead of `MAT_COLS`.
 This reduces the ping-pong overhead, which improves the overall throughput.

-Large windows may result in mapper errors due to excessive memory usage.
+Large windows can result in mapper errors due to excessive memory usage.
 The increased `TP_WINDOW_VSIZE` reduces ping-pong overhead but increases the utilization of AIE cores and, thereby, the power consumption.
-In this design, due to the rows to cols ratio being 1:2, the `TP_WINDOW_VSIZE` of both graphs are also in the same ratio, which gives an additional increase in throughput with minimal increase in utilization.
+In this design, due to the rows to cols ratio being 1:2, the `TP_WINDOW_VSIZE` of both graphs are also in the same ratio.
+This gives an additional increase in throughput with minimal increase in utilization.

 ```
 ...